 About The Author — Christopher Duncan

 I’m Chris Duncan, your specialist Medicare Advisor and owner of Trusted Benefits Direct.
 I own an Independent Medicare Agency.
 I do not work for insurance companies; instead, I work for you, and all of my resources are free of cost.
 Since I am independent, I get to endorse various contributions of companies, ensuring that you make the best choice regarding your needs.
 Among other things, I help with Medicare Supplements, Medicare Advantage, Medicare Part D, Final Expense life insurance, and retirement security.
 It’s easy to communicate with me.
 You can reach me toll-free at 800-910-3382, or you can get a free Medicare Supplement Quote at MedicareRateQuote.com.
-In addition, you can fill out my contact form on my main website at www.trustedbenefitsdirect.com.
+Additionally, you can fill out my contact form on my main website at www.trustedbenefitsdirect.com.

 Important YouTube Channel Specifics